livegnik/2way-design/2WAY High-Level Design.md

 The Graph Manager also facilitates query operations by providing methods to retrieve nodes by degree of separation from the user's zeroth degree within the Server Graph.
 Users query the Object Manager, which then calls the Graph Manager to obtain table record IDs of relevant nodes within their User Graph, enabling efficient exploration and analysis.

-The Graph Manager for this PoC focuses on storing record IDs of public key Attributes with app_id="twoway" and app_sub_id="connections" in the table "twoway_connections_attributes".
+The Graph Manager for this proof-of-concept focuses on storing record IDs of public key Attributes with app_id="twoway" and app_sub_id="connections" in the table "twoway_connections_attributes".
 For example, if Alice's first interaction is signing her own public key, storing it as an Attribute with the record ID "1" in the table, a node with the value "1" is added to the Graph in RAM.
 If Alice adds Bob's public key as an attribute with a record ID of "34", a node with the value "34" is added to the Graph in RAM, and an edge is established between nodes "1" and "34".
 When a "pubkey" Attribute is down-voted, it is removed from the Graph in RAM along with the edge between the two nodes.

-Future versions of 2WAY may allow adding and removing other Attributes or Parents to and from the Graph in RAM, but this is outside the scope of the PoC.
+Future versions of 2WAY may allow adding and removing other Attributes or Parents to and from the Graph in RAM, but this is outside the scope of the proof-of-concept.

 By managing synchronization between the Graph in RAM and the Server Graph, as well as handling changes and query requests, the Graph Manager ensures the integrity, accessibility, and responsiveness of the graph data within the 2WAY system.